How to Do Laundry: A Step-by-Step Guide

 Dryer sheets soften clothes by coating them while dryer balls soften them by agitating the fibers as they bounce around.
-Although it’s really a matter of personal preference—and, again, you don’t need to use them at all—Mann recommends Grove Collaborative Wool Dryer Balls with a few drops of Aura Cacia 100% Pure French Lavender Essential Oil or Natural Riches Five Guards Essential Oil Blend.
+Although it’s really a matter of personal preference—and, again, you don’t need to use them at all—a good option is Grove Collaborative Wool Dryer Balls with a few drops of Aura Cacia 100% Pure French Lavender Essential Oil or Natural Riches Five Guards Essential Oil Blend.

 6. Hang or Fold Your Clothes